Nuremberg (miniseries): Reception

+Awards and nominations

 Historical inaccuracies

-In the film, Göring, his wife, and daughter drove and surrendered to an unnamed American air corps base in Germany on 12 May 1945.
-In reality, Göring, after sending an aide to Brigadier General Robert I. Stack in which he offered to surrender to Dwight D. Eisenhower personally, was discovered and arrested in a traffic jam near Radstadt by a detachment of the Seventh United States Army, which was sent through the German lines to find him and bring him to a secure American position, on 6 May 1945.
+In the film, Göring, his wife, and daughter drove and surrendered to an unnamed American air corps base in Germany on May 12, 1945.
+In reality, Göring, after sending an aide to Brigadier General Robert I. Stack in which he offered to surrender to Dwight D. Eisenhower personally, was discovered and arrested in a traffic jam near Radstadt by a detachment of the Seventh United States Army, which was sent through the German lines to find him and bring him to a secure American position, on May 6, 1945.

-Wilhelm Keitel was described in the film as an admiral during the defendants' sentencing.
-He was in fact a field marshal and would not have been identified with naval rank.
-However, he is correctly addressed as field marshal in other parts of the film.

-In the film Jackson describes the Nuremberg's Justice Palace as "the same building where Nuremberg Laws were decreed to deprive all the German Jews all of their rights".
-In reality, the Nuremberg Laws were introduced by the Reichstag at a special meeting at the annual Nuremberg Rally of the NSDAP.
-Nuremberg's Justice Palace was, as it has always been, a regional court for the local area and the building had no association with the annual Party Rally during the Nazi era.

-In the film Robert Ley was shown to have committed suicide before the trial even began, in the-real life Ley committed suicide three days after receiving the indictment, on October 24, 1945.
-However similar with what was depicted in the film, in the real-life Ley also committed suicide by strangling himself until death with a noose that was made by his towel and was fastened to the toilet pipe in his prison cell.

 Justice Jackson is portrayed as initially failing in his cross-examination of Gӧring and emerging triumphant on the second day.
-In reality, the cross-examination was a disaster and severely damaged Jackson's reputation [citation needed].
+In reality, the cross-examination was a disaster and severely damaged Jackson's reputation.
 This situation was recovered by Maxwell Fyfe.

-The verdicts and sentences were pronounced together with all defendants present.
-In reality, verdicts and sentences were pronounced separately and the defendants were called one at a time into the courtroom to learn their sentence.
-Andrus was not present at the executions.